panosstav/AutoregressiveModels/README.md

 Train a SARIMAX Model
 1. Open and run the provided Jupyter Notebook or Python script for SARIMAX time series forecasting.
 The code will guide you through the following steps:

-•Data preprocessing, including handling exogenous variables
+• Data preprocessing, including handling exogenous variables

-•SARIMAX model selection (p, d, q, P, D, Q, s parameters)
+• SARIMAX model selection (p, d, q, P, D, Q, s parameters)

-•Model training
+• Model training

-•Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error)
+• Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error)

 2. After training the SARIMAX model, it will be ready for making predictions.